All Products

 Resolving domain names using the HTTP API involves two steps: 1) obtain the resolution endpoint, and 2) send a resolution query using the API.
 This topic focuses on the second step: using the resolution API.

-The domain name resolution API supports single and batch domain name resolution.
-It also supports optional signing and encryption of resolution parameters.
-The process of using this API is as follows:
+The resolution API supports single and batch domain name resolution, with optional signing and encryption.
+The general workflow is as follows:

 1. Determine the resolution parameters: a list of domain names, the client IP address (optional), and the resolution type (IPv4 or IPv6).